-Romania is one of the European countries that were worse hit by the recession, as its economic expansion relied more on foreign direct investments, which dried up when the effects of the global crisis were felt by investors.
-Romania's GDP dropped by 7.1% in 2009 and contracted further by 1.3% in 2010.
-The unemployment rate increased from 5.8% in 2008 to 8.4% in 2009 but further dropped to 7.7% in 2010 (EC, 2012a).
+Romania is one of the European countries that were worse hit by the recession, as its economic expansion relied more on foreign direct investments which dried up when the effects of the global crisis were felt by investors.
+Romania's GDP dropped by 7.1 % in 2009 and contracted further by 1.3 % in 2010.
+The unemployment rate increased from 5.8 % in 2008 to 8.4 % in 2009 but further dropped to 7.7 % in 2010 (EC, 2012a).

 The crisis has taken a toll on Romanian enterprises, putting a temporary stop to the positive long-term developments in the number of SMEs and their contribution to employment and economic value added.
-In employment terms, it is interesting to see that the SMEs were much more reluctant to shed employees during the crisis than the large firms (EC, 2012a), similar to the European trends where between 2002 and 2010, the SMEs had a much higher employment growth rate (1% annually) than the large enterprises (0.5%) (EC, 2012b).
+In employment terms, it is interesting to see that the SMEs were much more reluctant to shed employees during the crisis than the large firms (EC, 2012a).
 In fact, during 2008-2010, it is estimated that Romanian SMEs maintained their workforce at pre-crisis level, while the large enterprises shed about 6 % of their workers (EC, 2012a).
 In this context, the paper looks at a few HRM practices in SMEs.

-3. METHODOLOGY OF THE STUDY
+3. METHODOLOGY

-The main objective of the study is to look at how human resource practices have evolved in Romanian SMEs over time.
+The main objective of this paper is to illustrate how human resource practices have evolved in Romanian SMEs over time.
 The main bibliographical source used is the White Charter of SME's from Romania with its annual editions from the period 2003-2011.
+A first analysis was conducted by the authors in this respect in 2012 (Nicolescu et al, 2012).